 Mastering your nutrition can be complicated enough, never mind trying to figure out which oil is best for dressings, sautéing or cooking, and which ones we should ditch altogether.
 Below we will simplify a few of the most popular oils on the market today to help you decide which ones are best for you and your lifestyle.

-Made from olives and is an unsaturated fat.
+This oil is made from olives and is unsaturated fat.

 Extra Virgin Olive Oil (EVOO): Comes from the first press of the olives.
 It is “cold-pressed” which means it is done without heat, in a dark environment and the oil is then sealed in light eliminating jars.
 This type of oil has the most nutrients and health benefits.